 I'm sure you'll agree that $49.97 is a bargain when you consider that you can have tomatoes year after year without spending another dime on tomato seeds.

 You can even order by mail if you wish.
 Simply send $49.97 plus $9.95 shipping and handling (total $59.92), to:

 To Your Gardening Success,

 P.S.
-Heirloom seeds are not an industrial product.
-Supply depends entirely on small, fiercly independent farmers who are passionate about keeping these varieties alive... and that means some of the varieties in the Old Time Tomato Growers Kit™ are in very short supply.
-We only have a limited number of complete Kits available.
+Heirloom seeds are not an industrial product with a smooth, operational supply line.
+Supply depends entirely on small, fiercely independent farmers who are passionate about keeping these varieties alive... and that means some of the varieties in the Old Time Tomato Growers Kit™ are in very short supply.
+Many companies do not have these seeds.
+The truth is... we only have a limited number of complete Kits available.
 So be sure to order yours today to avoid disappointment.

 Buy Yours Today!

 OLD TIME TOMATO GROWERS KIT™ TODAY <<